-Later, Dodgsons friend and novelist Henry Kingsley saw the text, even before Dodgson had presented the completed manuscript to Alice, and encouraged him to publish the book.
-Dodgson asked advice from his other friend, George MacDonald, an author of children's stories.
-Macdonald took the manuscript home to read it to his children, and his six-year-old son Greville declared that he "wished there were 60,000 copies of it", so Dodgson decided to publish it, and finance the whole project himself.
+Dodgson’s friend and novelist Henry Kingsley saw the text, even before Dodgson had presented the completed manuscript to Alice, and encouraged him to publish the book.
+Dodgson asked advice from his other friend, George MacDonald, an author of children’s books.
+MacDonald took the manuscript home to read it to his children, and his six-year-old son Greville declared that he “wished there were 60,000 copies of it”, so Dodgson decided to publish it, and finance the whole project himself.
 Sometime early in 1863 the decision was made, but it was May 1864 before the first sections were completed.

-Before doing so, Dodgson revised it by cutting out the references to the previous picnic and expanded the original tale considerably; he added some chapters, altered some poems and added jokes that had occurred to him later.
-The first version had not included "The Caucus Race", "Pig and Pepper" and "A Mad Tea-Party".
-The Cheshire Cat had not been invented, the Ugly Duchess was called "the Marchioness of Mock Turtles", the part of the Mock Turtles schooldays lacked and the greater part of the Trial scenes was written later.
+Dodgson revised the story by cutting out the references to the previous picnic and expanded the original tale considerably; he added some chapters, altered some poems and added jokes that had occurred to him later.
+The first version had not included “The Caucus Race”, “Pig and Pepper” and “A Mad Tea-Party”.
+The Cheshire Cat had not been invented, the Ugly Duchess was called “the Marchioness of Mock Turtles”, the part of the Mock Turtle’s schooldays lacked and the greater part of the Trial scenes was written later.
 The Mouse Tale was different.

 “Alice among the elves / goblins” or

 Dodgson liked to draw himself, and originally wanted to use his own illustrations for the published edition.
 After several of his artistic connections discouraged him from doing that, he eventually admitted that his talents lay in directions other than those of a draughtsman.
-On the advice of Duckworth he chose Sir John Tenniel, a cartoonist for the magazine Punch, to draw the illustrations.
-However, his own pictures expressed precisely his personal view of how the characters ought to look, and therefore he provided Tenniel with detailed instructions how to draw them (and drove him almost crazy by doing this).
+Around 25th January 1864 he approached Sir John Tenniel, a cartoonist for the magazine ‘Punch’, to draw the illustrations.
+Dodgson provided Tenniel with detailed instructions how to draw them.
+Read more about the illustration process.

-The book was published by Macmillan on 4 July 1865, exactly 3 years after the famous boat trip.
-Carroll chose the color bright red for the cover of Alice's Adventures in Wonderland.
-On 11 November 1864, he wrote to Macmillan:
+He chose the color bright red for the cover of Alice’s Adventures in Wonderland.
+On 11 November 1864, Dodgson wrote to Macmillan: